-The discount rate used to measure the total OPEB liability was 3.5% at June 30, 2022 which was not a change from the discount rate of 3.5% at June 30, 2021.
-Based on a projection of the plan's cash flow, the OPEB plan's fiduciary net position was not projected to be available to make all projected future benefit payments of current plan members.
-It was assumed that contributions would be made at rates equal to the actuarially determined contribution rates after the plan's fiduciary net position is exhausted.
-Therefore, the total OPEB liability was determined using a blend of the long-term expected rate of return on OPEB plan investments and a municipal bond index rate as of June 30, 2022.
+Based on a projection of the plan's cash flow, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the total OPEB liability was determined using the long-term expected rate of return on OPEB plan investments.